Hughes Airwest Flight 706: Flight histories

 Flight 706 was a scheduled passenger flight from Los Angeles International Airport, California, to Seattle–Tacoma International Airport, Washington.
 The McDonnell Douglas DC-9-31 aircraft had accumulated more than 5,500 airframe hours since entering service in 1969.
 It was operating under the livery and name of Air West; the airline had been recently purchased by Howard Hughes and rebranded Hughes Airwest.
 The aircraft was piloted by Captain Theodore Nicolay, age 50, who had logged about 15,500 hours of total flying time, with more than 2,500 hours in DC-9s.
 His co-pilot was First Officer Price Bruner, age 49, who had over 17,100 total hours' flying time and almost 300 hours in DC-9s.

 Flight 706 departed from Los Angeles at 6:02 pm PDT, bound for Salt Lake City, Utah, the first of the five intermediate stopovers, followed by Boise and Lewiston in Idaho, and Pasco and Yakima in Washington before ending at Seattle.
 Control of the flight was transferred to Los Angeles Air Route Traffic Control Center at 6:06 pm, four minutes after takeoff, and passed through 12000 ft at 6:09 pm and instructed to head 040 (magnetic) until receiving the Daggett VOR, then direct.
 Flight 706's acknowledgement of this instruction was the last radio transmission received from the aircraft.

-The U.S. Marine Corps F-4B-18-MC Phantom II, Bureau Number (BuNo) 151458, coded '458', had been in operation since April 15, 1964.
+The U.S. Marine Corps McDonnell F-4B-18-MC Phantom II, Bureau Number (BuNo) 151458, coded '458', had been in operation since April 15, 1964.
 At the time of the accident, it was assigned to Marine Fighter Attack Squadron 323, Marine Aircraft Group 11, 3rd Marine Air Wing, though it had been operated by various squadrons prior to that.
 The fighter plane was piloted by First Lieutenant James R. Phillips, age 27.
 The radar intercept officer was 1st Lt.
 Christopher E. Schiess, age 24.
 Between them, the crew had more than 1,000 total flight hours.
 The jet and its crew were based at MCAS El Toro in Orange County, near Irvine.